I left my corporate career behind in 2017 before it was the popular thing to do.

-Now that you have your basic supplies in place, you’re going to need a dedicated workspace.
+Now that you have your basic supplies in place, you’re going to need a proper workspace.

 I can not emphasize the importance of this step enough.

-By creating a dedicated space for yourself, you are creating a healthy physical and mental separation between work life and your home life, which promotes a healthy work-life balance.
+By creating a dedicated space for yourself, you are creating a physical and mental separation between work life and your home life, which promotes a healthy work-life balance.

 Creating that physical boundary will also minimize excessive distractions from family and/or roommates.

 My husband, for instance, will interrupt me at least 20 times in a single work session when I’m sitting on the couch or working from the kitchen table.
 The same phenomenon does not take place, at least nearly as often, when I’m at my dedicated workspace.

-And for the record, no, I did not hide the remote.
-Quit asking.
+And for the record, no, I don’t know where the remote is – quit asking.

-Not sure how or where to carve that space out for yourself in a small home or apartment?
+Not sure how or where to carve that small space out for yourself in a compact home or apartment?
 Check out some of these unique, ultra clever home office solutions:

-- A fold-out wall-mounted desk (works like a murphy bed)
+- A fold-out wall-mounted work desk (works like a murphy bed)

-- A travel tripod desk (folds up when not in use)
+- A travel laptop stand (folds up when not in use)